-Last night I gave a talk at the launch of a new piece of social media management software called ‘Sociomole’.
+Last night I gave a talk at the launch of a new piece of social media management software called ‘Sociomole’ [2020 note: now defunct].
 In it I tried to put some context around the growing array of semi-autonomous tools that are increasingly available to us at home and at work.
 My point was that while concerns around technological unemployment, autonomous weapons and AI are valid, we should also be excited about the possibilities of a new range of tools.
 Tools that might be the beginning of an ‘age of robots’.

 Here’s the full script:

 “Does everyone here know where the word ‘robot’ comes from?

 It’s from the Czech, robota, meaning ‘serf’ or ‘slave’.
 The term was coined nearly a hundred years ago by a playwrite, Karel Capek.
 In his play, Rossum’s Universal Robots, the machines eventually rise up, overthrow and exterminate the human race.

 This cycle of creation, uprising, destruction has set the tone for much of the narrative around robots, both fictional and factual ever since.

 For every bumbling C3PO and lovable R2D2 there’s murderous Hal9000, Skynet or Roy Batty.

 Thirty or forty years ago when those genre-defining films, Star Wars, 2001, Terminator and Blade Runner, were made, robots were very much science fiction.
 Even the remote control R2D2 couldn’t be made to drive in a straight line.